ARoese/chatterbox-generation-server/README.md

 2. activate your venv
 3. `pip install -r requirements.txt`

+## Running with docker
+run the docker container using the following commands:
+`docker compose build`
+`docker compose run --remove-orphans chatterbox-gen-server`

+This will drop you into a shell with the correct environment to run chatterboxGenServer.py and voiceToy.py.
+Port 9005 is forwarded by default, and all system gpus are made available to the container if possible.
+The models will be downloaded initially, but will be cached in a docker volume so they are availalbe on future runs.
+To change which port is forwarded, set it in `docker-compose.yml`.

 ## Other notes

 - This server is written specifically to serve my fork of [AbsolutePhoenix's DBVO pack builder](https://github.com/AbsolutePhoenix/DBVO_Pack_Builder) which uses it to generate dialogue.
 You can download that from [here](https://github.com/ARoese/DBVO_Pack_Builder)